olucurious/Awesome-ARKit/README.md

 * [ARKitEnvironmentMapper](https://github.com/svtek/ARKitEnvironmentMapper) - Create an environment map from the camera feed to achieve realistic lighting and reflections.
 * [ARBottleJump](https://github.com/songkuixi/ARBottleJump) - An ARKit version of WeChat Bottle Jump game.
 * [ARKit-Virtual-Backdrop](https://github.com/montaguegabe/arkit-virtual-backdrop) - Superimpose your image into a 3D rendered world using Metal.
+* [Mokapp2017_World](https://github.com/gali8/Mokapp2017_World) - With Mokapp2017 World you can explore the world around you, play a video, put objects in front of you or to a plane (with gravity), play Space Invaders 3D.
+* [Mokapp2017_Face](https://github.com/gali8/Mokapp2017_Face) - With Mokapp2017 Face you can put objects and particles on your face.

 # AppStore